 We had a project in which we developed a server that accepts photos of people from the device and our task was to recognize people from an existing database and also replenish it.
 This device has been used in various company schools or other institutions with a limited number of users.
 All were entered into the database along with their photos.
 Our server received the image from the device’s camera, calculated its features, and searched the database to find the most similar face.
 Thus, we were able to determine with a 70-80% probability which the user was suitable for the device.
 And to ensure such accuracy, we needed the Dlib libraries.
 For the Production mode, such accuracy is not enough, and to increase we collected photos from our users, saved their properties in the database, and with them made our solution “smarter” to increase recognition accuracy.
 This project Soapy is an excellent device, and we hope that great success awaits them!

 There was another project, where we developed voice control systems, where we trained her several key phrases with a sample of only 10 people.
 The training was conducted in ideal conditions, and in production gave a recognition accuracy of 40-60%.
 Of course, in reality, many more different people are needed for quality training.
 But we were very pleased.
 The system perfectly-recognized our specific commands, despite the fact that it worked without a server; everything was done on the native react.
 The main conclusion that I want to make is that today's voice control is much cheaper than many people think.

 For a team that develops various software, we simply do not have the right not to master the technology of touchless interaction with devices.
 This can begin with motion recognition and end with an understanding of voice commands and definitions of the retina.

 One way or another, in the near future it will be present even in the most primitive projects.
-Our team has already begun to master this science and is making progress.
+Our dedicated development team has already begun to master this science and is making progress.
 Therefore, if this becomes part of your next project, we are ready for this.
 Share with our manager what kind of touchless interface technology for saas you need!